TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

 > [!NOTE]
 > If you have never worked with *OLED* displays before, then you should now.
 Of course you could output information to the *IDE*s serial monitor and skip the *OLED* stuff.
 But after all, we are all creating gadgets and fun electronics for the real world, so serial monitor output is really no fun.
 >
-> *OLED* displays are so inexpensive, so readily available, and so easy to use that you shouldn't hesitate to routinely add them to your microcontroller projects to display output in a fun and intuitive way.
+> *OLED* displays are so inexpensive, so readily available, and so easy to use that you shouldn't hesitate to routinely add them to your microcontroller projects for outputting information in a fun and intuitive way.